Mission / vision collective statement

 - A community call-out from the EAG President explaining the geochemistry award nomination procedures, opportunities for sponsoring new initiatives, and updates to society websites regarding agreed reforms to awards.

-At Goldschmidt2021 Virtual, the EAG DEI Committee spear-headed a range of initiatives, including…
+At Goldschmidt2021 Virtual and Goldschmidt2022, the EAG and GS DEI Committees spear-headed a range of initiatives, including…

-- Contributing to the conference’s early career program and the delivery of talks/sessions on open access publishing and broader matters of DEI in geochemistry (more info), so sparking further communications and a proposal for a thematic volume;
+- Contributing to the conference’s early career program and the delivery of talks/sessions on open access publishing and broader matters of DEI in geochemistry (more info);

-- Hosting two social events in Goldschmidt’s Spatial Chat, including the Pride event;
+- Hosting social events in Goldschmidt’s Spatial Chat in 2021 and in person in 2022, including a Pride event;

-- Engagement in media coverage with the press officer concerning an example of the current exclusion of racial minorities.
+- Engaging in media coverage with the press officer concerning an example of the current exclusion of racial minorities.